ZeroniaServer/RocketRidersWiki/missiles/special/duplex.md

     </tr>
 </table>

 The **Duplex** is like a ShieldBuster but takes a more creative approach.
-Instead of going through a [Shield](https://zeroniaserver.github.io/RocketRidersWiki/utilities/shield), it will blow it up and keep on flying.
+Instead of going through a **[Shield](https://zeroniaserver.github.io/RocketRidersWiki/utilities/shield)**, it will blow it up and keep on flying.

-Its special properties are that it contains TNT minecarts, explodes twice, and has multiple trigger TNT.
+Its special properties are that it contains TNT Minecarts, explodes twice, and has multiple trigger TNT.